bingx1990/bingx1990.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our paper [Optimal vintage factor analysis with deflation varimax](https://arxiv.org/abs/2310.10545) is accepted by The Annals of Statistics.
+Our paper [Optimal vintage factor analysis with deflation varimax](https://arxiv.org/abs/2310.10545) has been accepted by *The Annals of Statistics*, 2025+.